 If you extend your domain into CenturyLink Cloud as a managed domain then we will need to work with you to establish group policies to point your windows domain members to use our managed WSUS servers.
 Please contact the CenturyLink Client Service Center at 1-888-638-6771 and choose menu option 2.
 If you buy managed Active Direcory and it is provided by CenturyLink and not an extension of your domain, then we provide the group policy in our automation calls to provision the active directory.

-Although the Automated Patching service is available for any server - whether managed or unmanaged - it is recommended that clients planning to update managed devices should work with the Client Service Center to schedule a maintenance activity for Standard, Managed Patching because it is included with managed servers.
+It is recommended that clients planning to update managed devices work with the Client Service Center to schedule a maintenance activity for Standard, Managed Patching because it is included with managed servers.

 Standard, Managed Patching